Wednesday, September 16, 2020

 But there have been some excellent stories, like half from that episode I mentioned when Andera and Maya are at a stakeout with the Seattle police while trying to clear the air between the two, and Andrea thinks Ryan got shot.
 There's also "Stronger Together," "Let it Burn," "Every Second Counts," and even "Hot Box," which were all solid good episodes.

 The other issue is the quick flashes of scenes for the next scene just before the present scene cuts out.
-While it may look intriguing, it sure takes away from what is about to happen next.
+While it may look intriguing, it takes away from what will happen next.

-I recommend watching Station 19 if you haven't seen the first season yet.
+I recommend watching Station 19 if you have not seen the first season.
 While it may not live up to Rescue Me or Chicago Fire, Station 19 is right there as the series shows the heart and soul in its characters.
 With the cliffhanger left at the end of the season, I can't shine away and not see what happens next.
 I will watch season two and see where we go from there.

 Overall, I give Station 19 Season One 8/10.